 Each student shall be responsible for his/her conduct from the time of application for admission through the actual awarding of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment (and even if their conduct is not discovered until after a degree is awarded).
 The Student Code shall apply to a student’s behavior even if the student withdraws from school while a conduct matter is pending.

 Any student found to have committed any of the following misconduct is subject to the consequences outlined in Article VII.
-The University cannot develop a list of acts of misconduct that can accurately describe or anticipate every possible act of a student.
-The authority to determine if a specific act is subject to consequences shall be left with the hearing authority working with the specific case.
+The university cannot develop a list of acts of misconduct that can accurately describe or anticipate every possible act of a student.
+The authority to determine if a specific act is subject to consequences shall be left with the conduct office and/or hearing authority working with the specific case.

 Acts of dishonesty that are related to a student’s academic performance, and any incident of alleged academic dishonesty committed by any student at Missouri State University outside of the context of enrollment in any particular course, are governed by the Student Academic Integrity Policies and Procedures.
 This document is also available in the Office of the Provost and the Office of Academic Affairs.
 Any one of the following acts constitutes academic dishonesty: cheating, fabrication, plagiarism, or facilitating academic dishonesty.
 Definitions of these acts are included in Article X: Definition of Terms.
 When an act of dishonesty is of a non-academic nature, the policies of this Code are in effect.
 Acts of dishonesty may include, but are not limited to, the following:

 - Furnishing false information to any university official, faculty member or office.